-Hurricane Matthew roars toward Jamaica as Category 5
+Hurricane Matthew weakens as it churns toward Jamaica

 Story highlights

-- Hurricane Matthew strengthened to a Category 5 overnight
+- Hurricane Matthew downgraded to a Category 4

-- It is the Atlantic's strongest hurricane since Felix in 2007
+- Before that, it was a Category 5 -- Atlantic's strongest hurricane since 2007

-(CNN)The most powerful hurricane in the Atlantic in nearly a decade churned across the Caribbean -- threatening Jamaica, Cuba, Haiti and the Bahamas.
+(CNN)Hurricane Matthew weakened as it churned across the Caribbean -- threatening Jamaica, Cuba, Haiti and the Bahamas.

-Hurricane Matthew strengthened into a Category 5 late Friday, becoming the strongest hurricane in the Atlantic Ocean since Felix in 2007, the National Weather Service said.
+Matthew strengthened into a Category 5 late Friday, becoming the strongest hurricane in the Atlantic Ocean since Felix in 2007, the National Weather Service said.

-Matthew had maximum sustained winds of 160 mph (260 km/h) by early Saturday.
+However, by early Saturday, it had downgraded to a Category 4 hurricane with maximum sustained winds of 155 mph (250 km/h).

 "Many land areas are at least threatened by the system," said Rick Knabb, director of the National Hurricane Center.
 "Hurricane hunters are going to be flying in and out of Matthew for days to come."